 On the flipside, ketones reduce inflammation.
 So, this alone should compel you to want to know more.

-Further, excess sugar leads to insulin resistance or prediabetes.
-Then of course type 2 diabetes.
+Further, excess sugar leads to insulin resistance or prediabetes and of course type 2 diabetes.
 Also, now scientists and doctors have coined the term type 3 diabetes to refer to the damage that sugar is causing in the brain.
 Potentially causing diseases like:

 - Mental illness

-Am I Telling You To Ditch The Carbs & Go Keto?
+As part of my Keto For Dummies guide am I telling you to ditch the carbs & go dive into the keto diet head first?
 If you think you can handle it, sure! (but please don’t do dirty keto).
 But seriously as you’ve read from me before, there are ways to get ketones into your body without becoming a keto diet warrior.

 Every major religion has a fasting regime.
 It would appear that every religion’s god 3 (or the one single god that allowed all the different religions) knew that our bodies needed some time away from digestion.
 Time to internally ‘clean up’ and perhaps even shed some of those religious holiday pounds.